 - Check all RCU switches and knobs are in correct positions for power on.
 Ensure volume knob is fully clockwise.
 (Refer to 3.9) - Check that no warnings are displayed when RCU is powered on.
 Determine cause of any warning and correct. - Check that no alarms are heard (See volume knob note above) or felt (Haptic Vibration Feedback System). - Check model displayed on main screen is correct.
-(Figure 50) - Check RCU battery voltage level is sufficient to perform lake test.
+(Figure 47) - Check RCU battery voltage level is sufficient to perform lake test.
 6-8.5VDC - Check pontoon battery voltage level is sufficient to perform lake test.
-13.6-16.8VDC - Check propulsion system functions properly with manual control.
+13.6-16.8VDC (3.4-4.2VDC/Cell) - Check propulsion system functions properly with manual control. - Check the thruster cable gland is tightened to the cable.
+(Figure 3)

-3.9 HydroneTM RCV Servo Power On Procedure
+3.9 HydroneTM RCV Power On Procedure

-- Disconnect the batteries of the Hydrone[TM] RCV Servo at 12.8VDC (3.2VDC/Cell) to avoid irreversible damage.
-(Refer to 1.4) - To extend the battery life of the Hydrone[TM] RCV Servo, it is advisable to power it off when the voltage reaches 13.6VDC (3.4VDC/Cell).
+- Disconnect the batteries of the Hydrone[TM] RCV at 12.8VDC (3.2VDC/Cell) to avoid irreversible damage.
+(Refer to 1.4) - To extend the battery life of the Hydrone[TM] RCV, it is advisable to power it off when the voltage reaches 13.6VDC (3.4VDC/Cell).
 (Refer to 1.4)